 IDE Plugins for Widget Development

 Building a widget means setting up a defined project structure, a correct config.xml, an icon and packaging everything into a .wgt file when you’re done.
-This is not complicated, but doing it manually every time is tedious and error-prone.
+Doing it manually every time is tedious and error-prone.

 The plugins handle the scaffolding so you can focus on the actual widget logic.